 A tremendous disadvantage of generic or file-based approaches is that they require the organization to reinvent the wheel.
 A very large, very complex wheel.

 In M&A Tools, all of these data types and relationships are built-in and automated.
 Countless best practices are built in.
 M&A Tools have been refined and optimized for decades, and are extended constantly.

 M&A Tools relieves the EKNOW client of the responsibility of reinventing the wheel, and provides more effective, secure, and better integrated tools than clients could develop on their own.

 12. Continuous Improvement

-In reality these efforts can’t be sustained.
-Corporate development, diligence, and integration management teams already have at least one day job.
-They do not have the time or expertise to continuously develop these specialized processes at a high level.
+But these efforts can’t be sustained.
+Corporate development, diligence, and integration management team members already have at least one day job.
+They do not have the time or expertise to continuously improve these specialized processes at a high level.